enthought/enaml/docs/source/tech_ref/grammar_ref.rst

 --------------------------
 Use when you just want to execute multiple statements whenever a variable/ui-element changes. '::' supports full Python grammar except:
-'def', 'class', 'lambda', 'return', and 'yield' on right hand side.
+'def', 'class', 'lambda', 'return', and 'yield' on the right hand side.

 Example::